great-expectations/great_expectations/docs/terms/store.md

 - Validation Result Store technical term page: Relationship to other objects
 - Evaluation Parameter Store (or Metric Store) technical term page: Relationship to other objects
 - Data Docs Store technical term page: Relationship to other objects
+- Metric Store technical term page: Relationship to other objects

 ## Use cases